Discover Swiss chocolate

 - Most larger supermarkets have at least some vegan brands and products.
-Look for ‘Veganz’ in Coop supermarkets for example, and for ‘Alnatura’ in Migros stores.
+Look for ‘Veganz’ in Coop supermarkets for example, and for ‘V-Love’ in Migros stores.

-- Order from this Swiss Schoccolatta webshop, offering raw and vegan Swiss chocolates.
+- Order from the Swiss Schoccolatta webshop, offering raw and vegan Swiss chocolates.

 Order Swiss chocolate online

-Can’t wait to have some Swiss chocolate at home?
-Some chocolate webshops offer international shipping.
-The options and costs differ per shop, so check the terms and conditions first.
-Examples are:
+Can’t wait to have Swiss chocolate at home?
+Some webshops offer international shipping.
+The options and costs differ per shop, so check the conditions first.
+Examples:

 The chocolate factory Maison Cailler can also be visited by Chocolate Train.
 This is a fully arranged train and bus trip from Montreux to the chocolate factory in Broc and the cheese factory near Gruyères.